aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `enable_partial_governance_voting`

 Enable partial governance voting on a stake pool.
 The voter of this stake pool will be managed by this module.
-THe existing voter will be replaced.
+The existing voter will be replaced.
 The function is permissionless.

 <pre><code><b>public</b> entry <b>fun</b> <a href="delegation_pool.md#0x1_delegation_pool_enable_partial_governance_voting">enable_partial_governance_voting</a>(pool_address: <b>address</b>)